 Kawa (skin) fared worse.
 The whole point of ordering skin is to indulge in its crispiness, instead I had to chew on the blubbery fat under the flabby skin.
 The skewer was clearly unevenly cooked.

-The food was unexpectedly hit or miss, but for ¥6,000 a person including several drinks Yakitori Imai offers decent value.
+The food was unexpectedly hit or miss, but at the price of ¥6,000 a person including several drinks Yakitori Imai does offer decent value.
 Perhaps the food was more consistent when chef Imai oversaw the entire operation back at the old place.
 Beyond the food we enjoyed watching the action — both from the constantly-moving crew and the full-house of customers drinking and eating the night away.

 Address: 2-29-4 Sendagi, Bunkyo-ku, Tokyo